 Ultimately, selling printables on Etsy is the “set it and forget” approach to an online store.
 It’s great for experienced and novice designers, whether full-time or part-time.
 So, how do you start selling printables on Etsy?
 Follow this step-by-step guide to opening your own Etsy store and adding your digital listings.

 How to sell printables on Etsy

 Etsy is a great place to start selling printables because it offers access to a large online community.
-Whether you’re a designer looking to turn a hobby into a side gig or you’re freelancing as a graphic designer as your main gig, you’ll be able to build your audience without having to create a website or an independent online store.
+Whether you’re a designer looking to turn a hobby into a side gig or you’re running a graphic design business full-time, you’ll be able to build your audience without having to create a website or an independent online store.
 Etsy also has built-in advertising tools to help you easily and affordably promote your printables once your store is up and running.
 But before you can start selling, you’ll need to open up shop.
 So let’s start there.

 Opening an Etsy shop

 Setting up an Etsy store is fairly straightforward, however it is time-consuming.
 You’ll need to complete each step in order before moving forward, so make sure you’ve got your digital files ready to go, including images, titles, and prices.
 Then schedule an hour or two in your calendar to get down to business.